willwright82/willwright82.github.io/about.md

 <hr>

 ## Recommendations

+*”We had a lot of comments that the UX of our product was better than the competitors, which was mainly down to Will.
+It's much easier to create a complicated UI than a simple one but he did a great job on making an incredibly complex product easy to use.“*
+<br><small>~ Andrew Veitch, CEO at Machine Labs</small>

 *“Aside from his technical skills, and problem-solving abilities which I could go on about, Will is one of the most thoughtful, open, respectful, balanced and deliberate people I know.
 I've had the pleasure of working with him for the past two years and have experienced first-hand his ability.
 He's precise with his language, and not afraid to be vulnerable in his approach to a problem.
 Selfishly, I'm envious of his lack of ego and ability to find pleasure in what he's doing.
 I have loved working with him.”*
 <br><small>~ Rob Gelb, Founder at Kindaba</small>